Jason Miles: Career

-Miles was born in Brooklyn, New York, and went to Indiana State University.
+Miles was born in Brooklyn, New York City, and went to Indiana State University.
 When jazz fusion was becoming popular in the 1970s, Miles was in New York creating innovative techniques in synthesizer programming and electronic music.
 He recorded Cozmopolitan (1979), his first album, with Michael Brecker and Marcus Miller, although it wasn't released.
 During the 1980s he was a session musician who worked with Miles Davis, Aretha Franklin, Whitney Houston, Michael Jackson, Chaka Khan, Diana Ross, David Sanborn, and Luther Vandross.

 During the 1990s, he played keyboards on I'm Your Baby Tonight by Whitney Houston, The Power of Love by Luther Vandross, and HIStory by Michael Jackson.
 He wrote music for the animated film The Snow Queen and People: A Musical Celebration of Diversity on the Disney Channel.
 He and his wife Kathy Byalick composed Visionary Path, a New Age album with narration by Diana Krall, Roberta Flack, and F. Murray Abraham.

 In 2000 Miles released The Music of Weather Report, the first of several tribute albums.
 During the next year he won a Grammy Award for producing A Love Affair: The Music of Ivan Lins with appearances by Sting and Brenda Russell.
 His next solo album To Grover, with Love, was a tribute to Grover Washington Jr. that was nominated for Record of the Year by the National Smooth Jazz Awards.
 He also recorded tributes to Miles Davis and Marvin Gaye.